Nicholas II: Childhood

-Grand Duke Nicholas was to have five younger siblings: Alexander (1869–1870), George (1871–1899), Xenia (1875–1960), Michael (1878–1918) and Olga (1882–1960).
-Nicholas often referred to his father nostalgically in letters after Alexander's death in 1894.
-He was also very close to his mother, as revealed in their published letters to each other.
-In his childhood, Nicholas, his parents and siblings made annual visits to the Danish royal palaces of Fredensborg and Bernstorff to visit his grandparents, the king and queen.
-The visits also served as family reunions, as his mother's siblings would also come from the United Kingdom, Germany and Greece with their respective families.
-It was there in 1883, that he had a flirtation with one of his British first cousins, Princess Victoria.
-In 1873, Nicholas also accompanied his parents and younger brother, two-year-old George, on a two-month, semi-official visit to the United Kingdom.
-In London, Nicholas and his family stayed at Marlborough House, as guests of his "Uncle Bertie" and "Aunt Alix", the Prince and Princess of Wales, where he was spoiled by his uncle.
+Nicholas had five younger siblings: Alexander (1869–1870), George (1871–1899), Xenia (1875–1960), Michael (1878–1918), and Olga (1882–1960).
+Nicholas often referred nostalgically to his father in letters after Alexander's death in 1894, and he remained very close to his mother, as shown in their published correspondence.
+During his childhood, Nicholas, his parents, and his siblings made annual visits to the Danish royal palaces of Fredensborg and Bernstorff to see his grandparents, the king and queen.
+These gatherings also served as wider family reunions, with his mother's siblings travelling from the United Kingdom, Germany, and Greece with their families.
+It was during one such visit in 1883 that he had a brief flirtation with his British first cousin, Princess Victoria.
+In 1873, Nicholas accompanied his parents and his younger brother George on a two‑month semi‑official visit to the United Kingdom.
+In London, the family stayed at Marlborough House as guests of his uncle and aunt, Edward and Alexandra, the Prince and Princess of Wales, where Nicholas was indulged by his uncle.

-In February 1880 a group of nihilist activists exploded a bomb in the dining room of the Winter Palace.
-The bomb destroyed almost the entire room.
-No one was hurt.
-Nicholas's father Alexander III and his family moved to the Yelagin Palace on Yelagin Island.
+In February 1880, a group of nihilist activists detonated a bomb in the dining room of the Winter Palace, destroying almost the entire room.
+No one was injured.
+Following the attack, Alexander III and his family moved to the Yelagin Palace on Yelagin Island.